Garments hanging in a clothing store. Some garments have red markdown labels. Photo by Photo by Artem Beliaikin, https://unsplash.com/

 Another key advantage of improved data insights is the ability to better personalize the customer experience.
 This matters because 33% of consumers will abandon a brand if it lacks personalization.
 According to Infosys, personalized marketing campaigns result in a 19% increase in sales.
 Further, an Accenture study found that 91% of consumers are more likely to shop with brands that provide relevant offers and recommendations.

-Building Customer Loyalty with MDM
+Building customer loyalty with MDM

 Customer loyalty is highly prized in the retail sector as repeat business tends to be much easier and cheaper to get than new customers.
-For retailers wanting to build customer loyalty and reduce churn, improving customer experiences isare at the top of the list.
+For retailers wanting to build customer loyalty and reduce churn, improving customer experiences is at the top of the list.

-Best Practices for MDM in Retail Marketing
+Best practices for MDM in retail marketing

 Data governance and data quality management